Originally published May 2018. Updated on November 17, 2020.

 10. Helps Generate More Revenue

 Locum tenens are available for all medical specialties and sub-specialties.
 These locum tenens help hospitals and healthcare provider organizations generate more revenue by allowing them to offer a wider range of services.
 Hiring locum tenens is cheaper than permanent hires since there is no commitment to long term contracts.
-Adding specialty and sub-specialty locums means more services offered and therefore more revenue.
+By partnering with a locum tenens provider, healthcare organizations can add specialty and sub-specialty locums, expanding service offerings and therefore increasing revenue.

 The Bottom Line